-(A) Beginning July 1, 2007, the superintendent of public instruction shall establish an academic distress commission for each school district that meets any of the following conditions for three or more consecutive years:
+(A) The superintendent of public instruction shall establish an academic distress commission for each school district that meets any combination of the following conditions for three or more consecutive years:

-(1) The district has been declared to be in a state of academic emergency under section 3302.03 of the Revised Code, as that section existed prior to the effective date of this amendment, and has failed to make adequate yearly progress ;
+(1) The district has been declared to be in a state of academic emergency under section 3302.03 of the Revised Code, as that section existed prior to March 22, 2013, and has failed to make adequate yearly progress;

 Each commission shall assist the district for which it was established in improving the district's academic performance.